tijmenb/yard-markdown-docs-collected/outputs/mongodb---mongo-ruby-driver.md

 Convert the file information document to BSON for storage.

+**If no md5 exists in the file information document (it was loaded from the server and is not a new file) then we digest the md5 and set it.**

 **Params**:

 - `buffer` (`BSON::ByteBuffer`) — The encoded BSON buffer to append to.